Legacy of a Dream Internship Program

 Opportunities to Get Involved in Fall 2023

 The application asks students for their preference in placement and their skills.
 A list of internship placement descriptions is available here.
 The LoaD committee will make the decisions about placements based on a LoaD agency’s needs and the student’s availability and capacities.
 Students may be contacted for a conversation/interview.
 LoaD interns are eligible for transportation support from the Center for Social Justice.

-In order to consistently and thoughtfully reflect on their experience, LoaD interns are registered for and expected to complete UNXD 130 Social Action, a Fall 2022 1-credit, pass/fail, online, asynchronous course rooted in community and reflection.
+In order to consistently and thoughtfully reflect on their experience, LoaD interns are registered for and expected to complete UNXD 130 Social Action, a Spring 2023 1-credit, pass/fail, online, asynchronous course rooted in community and reflection.
 A LoaD intern must apply their Federal Work Study allocation to their internship.